ORNL-QCI/ExaTENSOR/GFC/README.md

    if necessary for avoiding race conditions on container values.
    An iterator must not be shared among two or more threads!
  # The container element deletion operation may require a user-defined
-   destructor which will release all resources occupied by the object stored in that element, unless the object has FINAL methods defined (the interface for a user-defined non-member generic destructor is provided in gfc_base.F90).
+   non-member destructor which will release all resources occupied by the object stored in that element, unless the object has FINAL methods defined (the interface for a user-defined non-member generic destructor is provided in gfc_base.F90).

 NOTES:
  # This implementation of Generic Fortran Containers heavily relies on